kornosk/GDPR-similarity-comparison/README.md

 # GDPR Similarity Comparison
+This repo is a part of the report - [Towards Automatic Comparison of Data Privacy Documents: A Preliminary Experiment on GDPR-like Laws]() coming soon 🔥

-We extract information from GDPR-like documents from different countries written in natuaral language and construct well-strucured data.
+- We extract information from GDPR-like documents from different countries written in natuaral language and construct well-strucured data.

-The structured data are 4 columns including `chapter, section, article and recital`.
+- The structured data are 4 columns including `chapter, section, article and recital`.
 This could benefit any future work that would like to explore GDPR-like using computational methods. 🚀

-This project is inspired by [COSC-824 Data Protection by Design](https://courses.benujcich.georgetown.domains/cosc824/sp2021/), Department of Computer Science at Georgetown University.
+- This project is inspired by [COSC-824 Data Protection by Design](https://courses.benujcich.georgetown.domains/cosc824/sp2021/), Department of Computer Science at Georgetown University.

 ## Data
 We convert from PDF to Docx to CSV with well-structured style.
 Now, our data include GDPR-like documents from: